 To read more, click on Commercial Ventures.

-July 2017 - George's The New Forest Conference on Complex Systems 2018 has been announced
+July 2017 - Announcement of The New Forest Conference on Complex Systems 2018 to be chaired by Professor Rzevski

 The conference will take place in a well known hotel in the middle of the New Forest on 14 - 16 May 2018.
 The conference attracts well known complexity science experts as well as those who would like to learn how to manage complexity of the Internet-based global market.